Developing Climate Change Adaptation Measures and Decision-Support System for Selected South African Water Boards

-The project aimed to quantify the likely changes in various hydro-climate variables (rainfall, evaporation, groundwater recharge, runoff, water quality, etc.), but also the uncertainty in these changes, as they will impact on future water management plans and sustainable development.
-The proposed project aimed to investigate climate change adaptation measures for a water board, in the context of developmental changes by developing generic estimation tools, monitoring strategies and a decision support framework.
-The framework identified risks, vulnerabilities and adaptation strategies to climate change in order to allow the water boards to fulfill their water supply delivery mandates.
-The study undertook the analysis in cooperation with Amatola Water Board, a medium size water board in South Africa.
-The project ran for three years from April 2010 to March 2013.
+The present project aims to quantify the likely changes in various hydro-climate variables (rainfall, evaporation, groundwater recharge, runoff, water quality, etc.), but also the uncertainty in these changes, as they will impact on future water management plans and sustainable development.
+The proposed project aims to investigate climate change adaptation measures for two water boards, in the context of developmental changes by developing generic estimation tools, monitoring strategies and a decision support framework.
+The framework will identify risks, vulnerabilities and adaptation strategies to climate change in order to allow the water boards to fulfill their water supply delivery mandates.
+The study will undertake the analysis in cooperation with two medium size water boards in South Africa, namely Amatola and Bloem Water Boards.
+The aims of this project are:

 - To identify potential impacts and threats to sustainable water services delivery posed by climate change, as well as the uncertainties associated with these, with regards to changes in water quantity, water quality and socio-economic developments.
 This will be done through application of existing or newly developed estimation tools that can be used to convert downscaled Global Climate Models (GCM) output data to likely changes (including uncertainties) in the variables that impact directly on the operations of water boards (water quantity and quality).
 Part of the estimation process will include timescales of the expected changes.

 - Develop a methodology for assessing risks and vulnerabilities (including uncertainties in predictions) to climate change for Water Boards and their capacity to fulfill their mandate on water services delivery.